JavaScript is required

 Metal packaging

 • Prices for recovered tin-plate steel cans and aluminium beverage cans have recovered strongly over the last three years from the mid-2020 lows.
-They are trading at relatively high levels, coming off price peaks around March 2022.
-Prices for both tin-plate steel cans and aluminium beverage cans decreased from the very high prices seen in the first half of 2022 but have been strong and steadily rising across early 2023.
+They are trading at relatively high levels across 2023 and 2024, coming off price peaks around March 2022.
+Prices for both tin-plate steel cans and aluminium beverage cans decreased from the very high prices seen in the first half of 2022, were strong across 2023 and decreased slightly into 2024.

 Report disclaimer